Laser-generated GHz surface acoustic waves with tunable amplitude during the magnetostructural phase transition in FeRh thin films: Introduction

-The lattice change during the first-order PIPT was used previously to produce tunable high-amplitude bulk longitudinal acoustic pulses in an archetypical first-order phase transition material VO$_2$ \cite{Mogunov_gen}.
-Several works investigated the bulk longitudinal acoustic pulse generation in FeRh \cite{Quirin_xray_2012,Mattern_8ps,Kang_spin_current} finding that it is generated and leaves the excitation area on a timescale significantly shorter than that of the PIPT-related strain.
-As a result, the latter provides no noticeable contribution to the amplitude of a longitudinal strain pulse \cite{Mattern_8ps}.
-On the other hand, SAWs propagate much slower than the longitudinal acoustic waves, which poses questions: can lattice transformation during PIPT in FeRh be used to generate pulses of SAWs and can their parameters be tuned by inducing the AFM-FM phase transition by external stimuli such as heating?
+The lattice change during the first-order PIPT was previously used to produce tunable high-amplitude bulk longitudinal acoustic pulses in an archetypical first-order phase transition material VO$_2$ \cite{Mogunov_gen}.
+Several works investigated the generation of bulk longitudinal acoustic pulses in FeRh \cite{Quirin_xray_2012,Mattern_8ps,Kang_spin_current}, finding that they are generated and leave the excitation area on a timescale significantly shorter than that of the PIPT-related strain.
+As a result, the latter provides no noticeable contribution to the amplitude of a longitudinal strain pulse \cite{Mattern_8ps,Quirin_xray_2012}.
+On the other hand, SAWs in FeRh films were only studied recently by Brillouin light scattering for relatively large wave vectors \cite{Ourdani_2024,ourdani_phon_mag_res_BLS} and without ultrafast PIPT excitation.
+Importantly, SAWs propagate much slower than the longitudinal acoustic waves, which poses the questions: can the lattice transformation during PIPT in FeRh be used to generate pulses of SAWs, and can their parameters be tuned by inducing the AFM-FM phase transition by external stimuli such as heating?

-In this work we generate SAW pulses directly in FeRh film using femtosecond laser pulses and investigate their tunability by varying external temperature and excitation fluence both below and above corresponding phase transition thresholds.
-We observe SAWs in FeRh/MgO~(001) system via photoelastic effect as well as surface displacement and reveal a nonlinear increase of their amplitudes with increasing laser fluence when $T<T_{PT}$.
-For a fixed above-threshold fluence the generated SAW amplitude increases when the temperature approaches $T_{PT}$ from below and then drops for $T>T_{PT}$.
-We devise a model attributing these findings to a pronounced contribution to SAW generation from a lattice expansion during PIPT.
+In this work, we generate SAW pulses directly in a FeRh film using femtosecond laser pulses and investigate their amplitude tunability by varying the external temperature and excitation fluence both below and above corresponding phase transition thresholds.
+We observe SAWs in the FeRh/MgO~(001) system via the photoelastic effect as well as surface displacement and reveal a nonlinear increase of their amplitudes with increasing laser fluence when $T<T_{PT}$.
+For a fixed fluence above the threshold, the generated SAW amplitude increases when the temperature approaches $T_{PT}$ from below and then drops for $T>T_{PT}$.
+We devise a model attributing these findings to a pronounced contribution to SAW generation from the lattice expansion during PIPT.